section83/MacYTDL/README.md

 * A separate log file is retained for each download enabling problem solving if a download fails.
 * Has a built-in uninstaller which moves all components to Trash.
 * Includes a range of simple utilities.
+* Is 64-bit and so runs in macOS 10.15 Catalina.

 ### How to install